cs-ed/edtech-plan-NHunsicker/README.md

 #### Student Hardware

 Students will use chromebooks.
 All chromebooks that the school has, and issues to distance learners, exceed the specifications to run Ozaria.
-Ozaria's primary instruction about chromebooks is that any chromebooks with only 2GB of RAM may experience minor graphics issues in later units.
+Ozaria's primary instruction about chromebooks is that any **chromebooks with only 2GB of RAM may experience minor graphics issues in later units**.

 ### Application